PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 The SDK can simulate network communication delay.
 In the source code, simply change the variable `networkDelayInMs` to the amount of milliseconds you want to add as delay to each HTTP request it sends.

 #### Empty states
 When listening all accounts or all activities and there are non, don't simply display an empty page.
 Instead, display the text "None have been created yet", or do something even better.
-For the curious one, [search for "empty state ux"](https://duckduckgo.com/?q=empty+state+ux).
+For the cURLous one, [search for "empty state ux"](https://duckduckgo.com/?q=empty+state+ux).

 #### Pagination
 Although the REST API/the SDK does not provide pagination functionality, nothing prevents you from implementing one in the frontend application.